Benfica are the top Portuguese team when it comes to European football, contesting the Champions League/European Cup final on seven occasions.

 Predominantly regarded as a winger during his time in Spain, Pizzi was converted into a deep-lying playmaker upon his return to Benfica which enabled him to step in for Perez after he left for Valencia.

 He continued to be a central midfielder before returning to right side of the pitch midway through the 2018/19 season, and ended the campaign with 13 goals and 18 assists.
-Pizzi has since racked up 360 appearances for Benfica across all competitions, scoring 94 goals and providing 96 assists, though he had to make do with a rotational role this season before joining Istanbul Basakehir on loan.
+Pizzi has since racked up 360 appearances for Benfica across all competitions, scoring 94 goals and providing 96 assists, though he had to make do with a rotational role last season before joining Istanbul Basakehir on loan.

 Sold: Maxi Pereira to Porto (free)